achertkoev/achertkoev.github.io/_posts/2017-11-26-Net_core_debug.md

 Last but not least I'd like to share today: contributing to microsoft repository is pretty easy, straightforward and really exciting.
 If you have any suggestions, issues or questions feel free to create a new issue with an explanation in details and be sure that a competent feedback will be posted very soon.

-In my case I found that an implementation of a several methods was missed and @jkotas suggested me to be a responsible for this improvement.
+In my case I found that an implementation of a several methods was missed and @jkotas suggested me to be responsible for this improvement.
 Honestly it's a pretty simple improvement and my contribution wasn't too important, but I can't describe how exciting it was.

 ![coreclr_oss](/images/post/coreclr_oss.png)

-Finally I'd like to recommend an awesome video- [Adam Sitnik — My awesome journey with Open Source](https://www.youtube.com/watch?v=2HSPKyAyuik) for everyone who haven't seen it before.
-In this video Adam shares his experience and give a lot of useful advice and recommendations for people who have been planning to start contributing but still do not know how to do it.
+Finally I'd like to recommend an awesome video- [Adam Sitnik — My awesome journey with Open Source](https://www.youtube.com/watch?v=2HSPKyAyuik) for everyone who hasn't seen it before.
+In this video Adam shares his experience and gives a lot of useful advice and recommendations for people who have been planning to start contributing but still do not know how to do it.

 Thanks everyone for reading and feel free to comment.